VirtusLab/scala-cli/DEV.md

 ./mill integration.test.jvm 'scala.cli.integration.RunTestsDefault.Multiple scripts'
 ```

-Pass the `--debug` option to debug integration tests:
+You can pass the `--debug` option to debug Scala CLI when running integration tests.
+Note that this allows to debug the
+Scala CLI launcher (the app) and not the integration test code itself.
+The debugger is being run in the `attach` mode.

 ```bash
 ./mill integration.test.jvm 'scala.cli.integration.RunTestsDefault.*' --debug